BeardedManStudios/ForgeNetworkingRemastered/docs/mkdocs/docs/connection-cycle-events.md

 # Connection Cycle Events
-Below are a quick explaination of the various events that happen during the connection and acceptance cycles on both the server and the client.
+Below are a quick explanation of the various events that happen during the connection and acceptance cycles on both the server and the client.

 ## Server & Client Events
 The below are events that are local-aware, that is to say that they are called without any need for an active connection.